 By October 1905, it was clear that Nicholas II could no longer ignore the demands of his people.

-These reforms included civil liberties such as freedom of speech and assembly, as well as an elected parliament (the Duma).
+These included civil liberties such as freedom of speech and assembly, as well as a promise to create a Duma.

 So, a man called Sergei Witte was then appointed as Prime Minister of Russia by the Tsar.

-He was a leading figure in the government's effort to end the revolution.
+Now, he was tasked with leading the government's effort to end the revolution.

 However, Nicholas was not willing to give up his power as Tsar and undermined any plans to provide an elective body like this.